Is There A Natural Remedy For Depression?

 Therapy for depression

 Among the natural ways to treat depression is psychotherapy.
-Therapy can be used alongside other natural remedies for depression and in combination with antidepressants or other medications.
+Therapy can be used alongside other natural remedies for depression and in combination with antidepressants, such as selective serotonin reuptake inhibitors.
 Therapists may focus on one type of therapy or take an eclectic approach that draws from many schools of thought.
 They can use evidence-based techniques to help you reshape your thoughts, come to terms with your experiences, set life goals, and build an improved support system.

-Whether you take medications for depression or not, your therapist can teach you how to manage depression naturally and guide you as you explore the reasons behind your mood changes.
+Whether you take medications for depression or not, a mental health professional may be able to teach you how to manage depression and guide you as you explore the reasons behind your mood changes.
 A therapist can also help you examine negative thoughts, determine if you want to hold onto them and replace them if not.

 If you are managing depression, you may have additional obstacles to following through with therapy, including motivation and difficulty finding the energy to make and keep appointments.
 In these cases, you might try online therapy through a platform like BetterHelp.
 Online therapy sessions allow you to schedule sessions at your convenience and in the comfort of your home.

-Research supports the efficacy of online therapeutic interventions in the treatment of depression.
+Research supports the efficacy of online therapy in the treatment of several mental disorders, including depression and bipolar disorder.
 In a study published in JAMA Psychiatry, researchers reported a substantial improvement in symptoms of major depressive disorder through internet-based cognitive-behavioral therapy (I-CBT).
 Researchers also reported that internet-based modalities could be cost-effective while reaching a more diverse and extensive number of people.

 Takeaway